 The bill amends existing Washington state law to authorize certain health professions to act as physician substitutes specifically for plasma source donation centers.
 It modifies RCW 18.360.040 and RCW 18.360.050, introducing new certifications and expanding the scope of practice for medical assistants.
-Notably, the bill allows medical assistants-EMTs to perform duties as physician substitutes in plasma source donation centers, as outlined in 21 C.F.R.
+Notably, it allows medical assistants-EMTs to perform duties as physician substitutes in plasma donation centers, as outlined in 21 C.F.R.
 Sec.
 630.5.
 This change aims to enhance the operational capacity of plasma donation facilities by enabling qualified medical assistants to take on additional responsibilities.

 Statutes affected: Original Bill: 18.360.040